multiversx/mx-exchange-sc/locked-asset/factory/README.md

     );
 ```

-This endpoint receives Locked MEX as payment and returns, if possible - that is if at least one Unlock Milestone was reached, regular Fungible MEX and the leftover  Locked MEX, with updated Unlock Milestones.
+This endpoint receives Locked MEX as payment and returns, if possible (if at least one Unlock Milestone was reached), regular Fungible MEX and the leftover Locked MEX, with updated Unlock Milestones.

 ### lockAssets